 The evidence does and should interact, for example, be clear about the relationship between all the evidence that you collect.
 The site selection evidence and sustainability appraisal is a particularly good example of this overlap.
 There is a real challenge for councils in not duplicating resources and it is important to consider whether criteria can be aligned.
-Make sure that you understand the relationship between reasonable alternatives identified through Sustainability Appraisal and options in site selection - along with other evidence on constraints, for example including Green Belt and Areas of Natural Beauty, and opportunities (including infrastructure capacity and viability).
+Make sure that you understand the relationship between reasonable alternatives identified through Sustainability Appraisal and options in site selection - along with other evidence on constraints (for example including Green Belt and AONB) opportunities (including infrastructure capacity) and viability.